 The Peerage –

 The other of the two governing bodies in the Inspired realm.
-The Peerage wants its members to know they’re crazy, the science they do isn’t real, and that they’re better off limiting the exposure the mortal world gets to it.
-After organizing to strike down Lemuria’s grand conspiracies in 1957, the Peerage is now the dominant power among the Inspired.
-It’s tedious compared to Lemuria’s flash, sure, and riddled with it’s own conflicts, but it provides structure and community for tens of thousands of the Inspired.
+The Peerage wants its members to know three things: that they’re crazy, that the science they do isn’t real, and that they’re better off limiting the exposure the mortal world gets to it.
+After organizing to strike down Lemuria’s hold on ‘scientific’ progress in 1957, the Peerage is now the dominant power among the Inspired.
+It’s tedious compared to Lemuria’s flashiness, sure, and riddled with its own conflicts, but it provides structure and community for tens of thousands of the Inspired.
 It’s formed of five Foundations, each loosely centered around a different common interest, and with their own internal structures:

-• The International Union of Artifice (the “Artificers”) – Makers and builders of all kinds, embracing their humble backgrounds.
+• The International Union of Artifice (the “Artificers”) – Makers and builders of all kinds.

 • The Fellowship for Manifest Direction (the “Directors”) – Schemers and executives with a thing for social engineering.

-• The Center for Circumferential Navigation (the “Navigators”) – Formerly the peerage military – now a fiercely egalitarian home for explorers and daredevils.
+• The Center for Circumferential Navigation (the “Navigators”) – Formerly the peerage military – now a home for explorers and daredevils.

 • The Reformed Society of Progenitors (the “Progenitors”) – Transhumanists boundary-pushers, recently purged of those too comfortable with atrocities in the name of science.